dholakiariya/Cognitive-Demand-Forecasting-with-Novel-Features-Using-Word2Vec-and-Session-of-the-Day/README.md

 features achieve better accuracy, in terms of lower RMSE, compared to demand forecasting models with only traditional features.

-For further info, check the uploaded research paper in the repository named: "Cognitive Demand Forecasting with Novel Features Using Word2Vec and Session of the Day.pdf"
+For further info, check the uploaded research paper in the repository named: "Cognitive_Demand_Forecasting.pdf"